 TCC's Multimedia Production group delivers multimedia resources and support for classes and events held at the college.
-Staff assists students and faculty to scan materials into digital formats, create digital media content like video and photos, and use Microsoft Word, Excel, and PowerPoint software.
-Students can check out multimedia presentation projectors with laptop computers, digital camcorders, and digital still cameras.
+Staff assists students and faculty to digitize materials, create digital media content like video and photos, and our Studio offers a green screen setup for various types of video presentations.
+Multimedia Group offers support and basic training for non-linear editing software like Final Cut Pro, Adobe Premier, iMovie and Movie Maker.
+Staff also offers support and training for lecture capture software.
 Staff also assist in the distribution of multimedia content in digital or physical formats.